 What is prepaying?What is prepaying?

-When you take out a mortgage, you agree to pay back the money over a period.
+When you take out a mortgage, you agree to pay back the money.
 The most common loan terms are a fixed rate over 30 years.

-However, a very little principal is paid in the early years.
-Each month, you earnestly pay your mortgage, and your balance does not decline very much.
+You earnestly pay your mortgage each month, and your balance does not decline much.
+However, very little principal is paid in the early years.
 For instance, on a $500,000, 30-year mortgage at an interest rate of 4.5%, the mortgage payment (principal and interest) would be $2,533.43.
-In the first month, the principal sum would be $658.43, and the interest is $1,875.
-It does not get much better the next month when the amount of the principal is $660.90.
+In the first month, the principal sum would be $658.43, and the interest would be $1,875.
+It does not get much better the next month when the principal amount is $660.90.
 For the first 15 years, less than $126,000 in principal is paid, and over $287,000 in interest.

 Over the life of the loan, over $412,000 will be paid in interest.

 If this does not seem fair, the banks are the ones that lend you the money and get to make the rules.
 The first one is that the lending institution gets paid first.

 There is something you can do about it, though.
 Pay extra money towards the principal.
 This is known as prepaying.
-It is merely done by noting the additional amount, either with your physical check or online.
+It is merely done by noting the additional amount with your physical check or online.
 It is essential to do so.
 Otherwise, it may wind up in a “suspense account” or unapplied until you notify the lender.

-Applying an extra $100 to your mortgage payment every month cuts off more than two years from your mortgage.
+Applying an extra $100 to your monthly mortgage payment cuts off more than two years from your mortgage.
 It also saves roughly $37,000 in interest over the life of the loan.

-A mortgage calculator can be found on some websites.
-This will allow you to do your calculations.
+Use our mortgage calculator – this will allow you to do your calculations.

 Sounds great; what’s the catch?Sounds great; what’s the catch?

 As we have seen, this can allow you to save thousands of dollars in interest over the life of your loan and cut down the length of your mortgage.
-Nonetheless, taking the emotions out of the decision, there is a crucial financial consideration that must be weighed before deciding whether to make extra principal payments.
+Nonetheless, taking the emotions out of the decision, a crucial financial consideration must be weighed before deciding whether to make extra principal payments.